Common Playground Equipment Names and Terms

 4. Monkey Bars

 In their classic form, monkey bars are just a horizontal ladder suspended above the ground by upright poles.
 They allow kids to hop up and swing from bar to bar much like a chimpanzee.
+Monkey bars were also usually a feature of larger jungle gyms, which gave kids the opportunity to climb and swing in different directions.

 While monkey bars are still loved and found in playgrounds everywhere, the original design has been updated and altered in so many ways — it’s often not just a horizontal ladder anymore — that you sometimes need more specific terminology to describe it.
 When someone mentions a “ring climber,” they’re talking about one of the many monkey bar adaptations.